The Mrs: Awards and Recognitions

-The Mrs received an official decree from the City of Austin that April 8, 2016 was to be called “Draw the Line Day” in the city.
+The Mrs received an official decree from the City of Austin that April 8, 2016, was to be called “Draw the Line Day” in the city.
 Mayor Steve Adler praised The Mrs for writing their song “Draw the Line,” the purpose of which was to bring awareness to the local organization SAFE (Stop Abuse For Everyone) and its work to eradicate domestic violence and sexual assault.

 Notable Performances

-May 1, 2014 - Charity benefit event for children’s music education charity, Kids In a New Groove, with a lineup featuring Courtyard Hounds (featuring Martie Maguire and Emily Robison of the Dixie Chicks).
+May 1, 2014 – Charity benefit event for children’s music education charity, Kids In a New Groove, with a lineup featuring Courtyard Hounds (featuring Martie Maguire and Emily Robison of the Dixie Chicks).

-July 26, 2014 - Keynote performance and presentation of “Magic Mirror” video at BlogHer 2014 National Conference in San Jose, California.
+July 26, 2014 – Keynote performance and presentation of “Magic Mirror” video at BlogHer 2014 National Conference in San Jose, California.

-November 2014 - Texas tour on the road with “Magic Mirror” (various).
+November 2014 – Texas tour on the road with “Magic Mirror” (various).

-February 22, 2015 - Mall of America at the Hard Rock Cafe to kick off third annual National Eating Disorders Association (NEDA) Walk.
+February 22, 2015 – Mall of America at the Hard Rock Cafe to kick off third annual National Eating Disorders Association (NEDA) Walk.

-April 29, 2015 - "You Told Me” release party on Top of The Rock, top floor observation deck of Rockefeller Center.
+April 29, 2015 – "You Told Me” release party on Top of The Rock, top floor observation deck of Rockefeller Center.
 Emceed by Jenny McCarthy.

-October 15, 2015 - The band plays the Moody Theater, home of the long-running Austin City Limits television show, in a lineup which included The Band Perry, at a charity event for Dell Children’s Hospital.
+October 15, 2015 – The band plays the Moody Theater, home of the long-running Austin City Limits television show, in a lineup which included The Band Perry, at a charity event for Dell Children’s Hospital.

-October 23, 2015 - Private fundraiser party during Formula One race weekend, with headliner Snoop Dogg.
+October 23, 2015 – fundraiser party during Formula One race weekend, with headliner Snoop Dogg.

-April 8, 2016 - The Mrs perform at Austin City Hall to commemorate “Draw the Line Day."
+April 8, 2016 – Mrs perform at Austin City Hall to commemorate “Draw the Line Day."

-March 12, 2017 - The Mrs perform a set at The Belmont in Austin, TX for Holonis Be Found Party during SXSW Interactive, hosted by Mario Lopez with additional performance by Bow Wow featuring Warren G.
+March 12, 2017 – The Mrs perform a set at The Belmont in Austin, TX for Holonis Be Found Party during SXSW Interactive, hosted by Mario Lopez with additional performance by Bow Wow featuring Warren G.

-March 18, 2017 - The Mrs perform at Texas Rockfest during SXSW in Austin, TX.
+March 18, 2017 – Mrs perform at Texas Rockfest during SXSW in Austin, TX.